 Finish The Freedom Trail

 The last set of destinations only had a few sites in close proximity but there was still quite a few people walking around.
 These spots were a bit hidden, but it still was as beautiful as the others.
 Plus, it can be considered as off-the-beaten path places.

 Eat: Dinner at North End – Mamma Maria or Lucca

-Because the area has loads and loads of Italian restaurants and who doesn’t love Italian food?
+Because the area has loads and loads of Italian restaurants… and who doesn’t love Italian food?

 We were lucky enough to grab a spot at the famous Lucca restaurant at the last minute and it was spectacular.

-2 Days in Boston – Day 2
+Things to do in Boston this weekend – Day 2

-Commonwealth Avenue Mall, Back Bay
+Visit the Commonwealth Avenue Mall, Back Bay

 Established in 1856, Back Bay was a bay that would flood due to the Atlantic Ocean sending in waves to the Charles River.
 Eventually, a dam was built along with a new park called Commonwealth Avenue Mall.

-Walk to Charles River Esplanade, Back Bay
+Walk to the Charles River Esplanade, Back Bay

 The Esplanade is also a great seasonal area to experience.

-Fall brings in bright orange and yellow foliage.
+Of course, fall brings in bright orange and yellow foliage.

-Copley Square, Trinity Church and the Boston Public Gardens, Back Bay
+Visit Copley Square, Trinity Church and the Boston Public Gardens, Back Bay

 Eat & Shop: Newbury Street or Boylston Street, Back Bay